hades-ts/hades/apps/docs/docs/libs/index.md

 # Guides

-This section contains guides for using Hades.
+This section contains documentation for various support libraries.